jfrog/terraform-provider-artifactory/docs/resources/group.md

 ## Managed vs Unmanaged Group Membership
-TF does not distinguish between an absent UsersNames array and setting to an array of length 0 To prevent accidental deletion of existing membership, the default was chosen to mean that tf does not manage membership and that to detach all users would require an explicit bool.
+TF does not distinguish between an absent UsersNames array and setting to an array of length 0 To prevent accidental deletion of existing membership, the default was chosen to mean that Terraform does not manage membership and that to detach all users would require an explicit bool.

-Note when moving from managed group membership to unmanaged the tf plan will show the users previously in the array being removed from terraform state, but it will not actually delete any members.
+Note when moving from managed group membership to unmanaged the Terraform plan will show the users previously in the array being removed from terraform state, but it will not actually delete any members.